X

 Wan'Dale Robinson has thrived with Jaxson Dart.
 He has a 26 percent target share (7.8 per game) and a 21 percent air yard share and has been the first read on 25 percent of dropbacks, per Fantasy Points Data, with Dart as the starter.
 In the last two games, he has averaged just under 90 yards per game and 18 fantasy PPG.
 That includes 20 PPR points against the Eagles in Week 6.
 He’s definitely in play with all the byes.

 Romeo Doubs is my preferred option of the Packers receivers, but Matthew Golden is also in play.
 Doubs has at least eight targets in three straight.
 He has scored double-digit fantasy points in each and is averaging nearly 18 fantasy PPG.
-The Steelers have allowed the fourth-most yards to outside receivers and Doubs runs 82 percent of routes from out wide.
+The Steelers have allowed the fourth-most yards to outside receivers, and Doubs runs 82 percent of routes from out wide.
 The Steelers have allowed the sixth-most fantasy PPG to receivers and have struggled against the deep ball.
 That is where Golden comes into play.
 He is a bit more boom-or-bust, but the upside is there.

 Tez Johnson played 68 percent of snaps and saw nine targets last week, catching four for 58 yards and a touchdown.
 His route tree was more versatile this week as well, which I like.
-Johnson has trust from Baker Mayfield and with the Bucs so banged up, that is huge.
+Johnson has trust from Baker Mayfield, and with the Bucs so banged up, that is huge.
 He is a bit more boom-or-bust, but the volume and downfield ability have him in play.

 Alec Pierce always brings a high ceiling as he can stretch the field with the best of them.
-The issue typically is he only sees a handful of targets, so the floor is very low if he does not connect on a deep ball.
+The issue typically is that he only sees a handful of targets, so the floor is very low if he does not connect on a deep ball.
 That changed last week as he saw 10 targets and went for nearly 100 yards.
 Perhaps it was just a one-week thing, but given how well he has been playing, he remains in play.

 Sneaky Starts and Pivot Options for TE